B. K. Hariprasad

 B.K.
-Hariprasad (born 29 July 1954) is a politician from the Indian National Congress party.
+Hariprasad (born 29 July 1954) is a politician from the Indian National Congress.
 He is a former Member of Parliament who represented Karnataka in the Rajya Sabha, the upper house of the Indian Parliament.
-He was the candidate of the United Opposition for the post of Deputy Chairman of the Rajya Sabha and lost to Shri Harivansh Narayan Singh of NDA.
+He was the candidate of the United Opposition for the post of Deputy Chairman of the Rajya Sabha and lost to Harivansh Narayan Singh of NDA.

 Early life

 Hariprasad was born in Bangalore, Karnataka, to A. Kempaiah and K. Gunavathi in the south Kalwar family.
 He did his B.Com. at M.E.S.
 College, Bangalore University, Bangalore.

 Political career

-Hariprasad is a member of the Rajya Sabha.
-He is also a General Secretary of the All India Congress Committee.
-He lost the election to Ananthkumar of BJP in Bangalore South.
-He is currently incharge general secretary of Odisha, Jharkhand & Chhattisgarh for upcoming assembly elections there.
+Hariprasad is General Secretary of the All India Congress Committee.
+He lost the Lok Sabha election to Ananthkumar of BJP in Bangalore South.
 In 1999, Hariprasad contested unsuccessfully against Kumar.